Myron Steeves

 Founder

 Myron Steeves has an extensive background in both the legal field and the nonprofit arena.
-Myron has served as a Christian missionary to the Middle East and is graduate of Biola University and Georgetown University School of Law.
+Myron has served as a Christian missionary to the Middle East and is a graduate of Biola University and Georgetown University Law Center.
 He is the Dean Emeritus at Trinity Law School, a Christian law school devoted to championing a biblical view of human law and government.
 He frequently speaks on a wide array of issues involving Christianity and the law, including the integration of faith and law, legal careers as tools for Christian ministry, law and public policy, and law and theology.

 Myron serves nonprofit organizations, religious organizations, and churches through his practice by offering sound legal guidance from a faith-based perspective.
 He is an active member of the nonprofit committees of both the California Bar Association and the American Bar Association.